 Outcome: Multiple plantings in public spaces, parks, schools, library and city hall can serve as a demonstration and educational tool to further engage the community in conservation.
 Signage is another learning piece to this Monarch Plan and is being explored.

 Together We Can Make Conservation Meaningful In Park Ridge!

 If interested please email: gogreenparkridge@gmail.com

 www.gogreenparkridge.org

+backyardbutterflies.com